-6. On 13 July 1998 the High Court delivered its judgment withdrawing its reference of the above question given the decision of the ECJ in the case of R. v.
-Secretary of State for Defence, ex parte Perkins (13 July 1998).

-7. Following the entry into force of Protocol No. 11 on 1 November 1998 and in accordance with the provisions of Article 5 § 2 thereof, the applications fall to be examined by the Court.
+- 6. On 13 July 1998 the High Court delivered its judgment withdrawing its reference of the above question given the decision of the ECJ in the case of R. v.
+Secretary of State for Defence, ex parte Perkins (13 July 1998). - 7.
+Following the entry into force of Protocol No. 11 to the Convention on 1 November 1998 and in accordance with the provisions of Article 5 § 2 thereof, the applications were examined by the Court.

 In accordance with Rule 52 § 1 of the Rules of Court1, the President of the Court, Mr L. Wildhaber, assigned the case to the Third Section.
-The Chamber constituted within the Section included ex officio Sir Nicolas Bratza, the judge elected in respect of the United Kingdom (Article 27 § 2 of the Convention and Rule 26 § 1 (a)), and Mr J.-P. Costa, Acting President of the Section and President of the Chamber (Rules 12 and 26 § 1 (a)).
+The Chamber constituted within that Section included ex officio Sir Nicolas Bratza, the judge elected in respect of the United Kingdom (Article 27 § 2 of the Convention and Rule 26 § 1 (a)), and Mr J.-P. Costa, Acting President of the Section and President of the Chamber (Rules 12 and 26 § 1 (a)).
 The other members designated by the latter to complete the Chamber were Mr L. Loucaides, Mr P. Kuris, Mr W. Fuhrmann, Mrs H.S.
 Greve and Mr K. Traja (Rule 26 § 1 (b)).

-8. On 23 February 1998 the Chamber declared the applications admissible2 and, while it retained the joinder of the present applications, it decided to disjoin them from the above-mentioned Smith and Grady cases.
-It was also decided to hold a hearing on the merits of the case.

-9. On 4 May 1999 the President of the Chamber decided to grant Mr Lustig-Prean legal aid.

-10. The hearing in this case and in the case of Smith and Grady v. the United Kingdom took place in public in the Human Rights Building, Strasbourg, on 18 May 1999.
+- 8. On 23 February 1998 the Chamber declared the applications admissible and, while it retained the joinder of the present applications, it decided to disjoin them from the Lustig-Prean and Beckett cases.
+The Chamber also decided to hold a hearing on the merits of the case. - 9.
+On 29 April 1999 the President of the Chamber decided to grant Ms Smith legal aid. - 10.
+The hearing in this case and in the case of Lustig-Prean and Beckett v. the United Kingdom, took place in public in the Human Rights Building, Strasbourg, on 18 May 1999.